 What is Blepharoplasty?

-Blepharoplasty pertains to a surgical procedure that removes excess fat, pulls the muscles and rearranges the skin from around the upper and lower eyelids.
-Blepharoplasty does away with swelling and bags under the eyes that cause a person to appear fatigued and worn out.
-The upper and lower eyelid lifts are frequently carried out in a single procedure if a patient shows aging in both areas.
-The eyelid lift, or Blepharoplasty, can be performed in combination with a Facelift, or even Skin Resurfacing to achieve a balanced youthful appearance.
+Blepharoplasty (eyelid surgery) is a procedure that removes excess fat, tightens muscle, and rearranges skin around the upper and lower eyelids.
+Blepharoplasty eliminates the swelling and bags under the eyes that contribute to a worn-out appearance.
+Upper and lower blepharoplasty are often performed concurrently if both procedures are warranted.
+Eyelid surgery can be performed in concert with a facelift or skin resurfacing to achieve a balanced, youthful appearance.

 Benefits of Blepharoplasty: Cosmetic

 Eyelid surgery has many benefits, including enhancing the appearance of your eyes.
 Dr. Slupchynskyj can perform blepharoplasty to eliminate extra skin and tissue that leads to drooping eyelids.
 A blepharoplasty can also remove puffy, swollen lids, and dark circles that reside under the eyes.
 Dr. Slupchynskyj’s technique is minimally invasive and can be performed under local anesthesia within an hour.

 Blepharoplasty can have a functional benefit by improving a patient’s vision.
 Along with the aesthetics of removing extra skin around the eyelids, the procedure can bring back the peripheral vision blocked by drooping eyelids.

 Since Blepharoplasty has some remarkable functional benefits, health insurance policies may cover eyelid surgery.
 The extent of obstruction needs to be identified to determine the optimal treatment.

 Benefits of Blepharoplasty: Convenience